5 Cloud Computing for Data Science

 Show code

-# Create a visualization
+# Create a visualisation

 plt.figure(figsize=(10, 6))